jensarps/IDBWrapper/README.md

 You can git clone the repository, or download a zip file here: https://github.com/jensarps/IDBWrapper/tags

-IDBWrapper is also available on cdnjs, so you can directly point a script tag there, or require() it from there.
+IDBWrapper is also available on cdnjs, so you can directly point a script tag there, or require() it from there. cdnjs supports http, https and spdy, so you can just leave the protocol off.
 The URL is:

 ```
 //cdnjs.cloudflare.com/ajax/libs/idbwrapper/1.2.0/idbstore.min.js